207: Wild Rebels

 Orange Cappuccino?
 Suisse Mocha?

 A reference to several flavors in the General Foods International line of instant coffees.
 Although there is an Orange Cafe and an Italian Cappuccino, there is no Orange Cappuccino flavor.
-(See following note.)
+(See note below.)

 [Imitating the Penguin.]
 Maaak … maak, maak, maak.